-3.3 Optional: If you want to skip the auto alignment after saving feeds then add in the new properties to the /opt/kylo/kylo-services/application.properties file
+3.3 Optional: If you want to skip the auto alignment after saving feeds then add in the new properties to the /opt/kylo/kylo-services/application.properties file nifi.auto.align=false '''

 '''

 skip auto alignment after you create a feed.

-##You can always manually align your flows in NiFi via a Kylo Rest
+##You can always manually align your flows in NiFi via a Kylo Rest.

-GENTLE STATE OF THE STATE OF THE

-'''